happykit/flags/package/README.md

 - `name` _(string)_: Full name or nickname
 - `avatar` _(string)_: URL to users profile picture
 - `country` _(string)_: Two-letter uppercase country-code of user's county, see [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1)
-- `persist` _(boolean)_: This is a special attribute which tells HappyKit to persist that user in HappyKit.
-When you persist a user, you can see that users profile on [happykit.dev](https://happykit.dev/). *Note that persisting users will incur additional charges in the future.*

 ### `getFlags`